y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 keep_discarded: true
 ```

-Once this parameter is true (default: False), untrimmed, too-short, unmapped... reads will be saved.
+Once this parameter is set as true (default: False), untrimmed, too-short, unmapped... reads will be saved.
 _Most of the time, you do not need these files.
 Set it as `false` to save storage._

 ## Mics